Your New Smile is Just Around the Corner

-Dental veneers are used in cosmetic dentistry for subtle changes, as well as dramatic transformations.
-Made from either porcelain or resin composite materials, dental veneers cover the front of the tooth to provide excellent esthetic results.
-Porcelain veneers are a great alternative to teeth whitening when the teeth are severely stained.
+Dentists use dental veneers in restorative and cosmetic dentistry for subtle changes and dramatic smile makeover transformations.
+Veneers can consist of porcelain or resin composite materials to cover the front of the tooth and provide excellent esthetic results.
+Porcelain veneers are also a great alternative to teeth whitening when severely stained teeth do not respond to a whitening treatment.

 Porcelain Veneers vs. Resin Veneers

-These dental veneers require little to no preparation to the tooth and are not permanent.
+Our dentists can use both types of veneers to address issues such as stains, gaps, chips, and even to correct a lisp.
 Your dentist will help you decide which type of dental veneer is right for you.

 - Improve the appearance of crooked teeth